 - Grizzly Peak at Claremont/Fish Ranch Road - Be watchful of the cross-traffic.

-- Grizzly Peak at Marin - Marin Avenue is extremely steep, and cross-traffic may not stop.
+- Grizzly Peak at Marin - Marin Avenue is extremely steep, so cross-traffic often does not stop.

 - San Ramon Valley Blvd/Foothill Road Overpass - Extremely busy where this road crosses the 580 freeway; be aware of on and off ramps.